 Please note that students enrolled in courses at the university may be required to participate in online discussion forums, student-to-student collaborations and student presentations with other students as part of course requirements.

-Undergraduate courses: Undergraduate academic courses are generally scheduled Monday through Thursday.
+Undergraduate courses: Courses are generally scheduled Monday through Thursday.
 Courses will be delivered over 16 weeks.
 Most undergraduate day program classes will meet twice per week, each over a 75-minute class period.
-Continuing Education (CE) courses generally meet one night per week.
-Some CE courses may require two meetings per week.

 Graduate courses: Master’s level courses are delivered over 8 or 16 weeks, in standard and hybrid formats.
 The majority of courses will be offered in the evening from 6–8:45pm.
 While graduate class schedules vary by program, the course schedule reflects specific meeting days and times for all courses.

 Traditional course delivery: Students meet face-to-face with their assigned faculty member once or twice per week depending on the course.